 To turn it off permanently, open Settings and select Sounds & Haptics.
 Swipe down to the bottom of the menu and toggle the Keyboard Clicks option to the off position disable it.
 Now you can text away to your heart’s content without those pesky noises!

-Note: you may also wish to disable Lock Sound from the same menu, although this happens less frequently so isn’t usually as annoying.
+You may also wish to disable Lock Sound from the same menu.

 Voice feedback